DFE-Digital/tra-digital-design-history/app/posts/manage-teacher-misconduct-referrals/2022-20-06-creating-an-account-and-signing-in.md

 {% from "email/macro.njk" import appEmail with context %}

 We initially planned to use DfE Sign-in.
-But DfE Sign-in is reserved for users outside of DfE.
+But it’s reserved for users outside of DfE.
 This decision may change if we give panelists access to the service.

+So we have designed flows for:

+- creating an account
+- signing in
+- reseting your password

 ## How it works